sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 Deployment of a BAR file includes the creation of the Integration Server in which it will run, and you do this by configuring and deploying a Helm Chart.
 This Helm Chart includes all the details of the Integration Server, as well as the BAR file itself.

 In a DevOps environment, you would expect to configure and deploy the Helm Chart programmatically.
-In a Development environment, such as this, the typical way to deploy a BAR File (and create the Integration Server) is to start from the ACE Dashboard.
+In a Development environment, such as this lab, the typical way to deploy a BAR File (and create the Integration Server) is to start from the ACE Dashboard.

 >_**Note:**_ When deploying, you will create a unique hostname for each BAR file; this is referred to as the `NodePort IP` setting when configuring the Helm Release.
 For example: **orders.10.0.0.1.nip.io** and **inventory.10.0.0.1.nip.io**.
 The **10.0.0.1.nip.io** portion specifies that an on-demand service (**nip.io**) is used to route to **10.0.0.1** (the IP address of the ICP proxy node).
 The whole value of `NodePort` must be unique; it points to the HTTP listener for the specific Integration Server.